A tasty makeover for a classic French dish!

 During the hottest part of the summer, we eat composed salads quite often for dinner.
 With the right ingredients, they can take little time to prepare and be both nutritious and satisfying.
 I’m a huge fan of the classic Salade Niçoise which typically features either anchovies or cooked tuna as its main protein, but just for fun I made it with smoked salmon and it was a huge hit!
 Look for thicker smoked salmon strips if you can find them as they have a different texture and flavour than the thinly sliced varieties you may be more familiar with (although those would be tasty too).
 I enjoy preparing the potatoes, beans and hardboiled eggs early in the day; the beans and potatoes can be kept, covered, at room temperature while the eggs must be refrigerated.
 You can also make the vinaigrette ahead of time and re-whisk or re-blend it just before serving.
 With this work done, it takes just moments to assemble and serve this delicious meal.
 Pair it with a crisp white wine and some crusty bread.

-- 8 – 10 small new red potatoes, scrubbed and halved or quartered to make 3/4 inch pieces
+- 8 – 10 small potatoes, scrubbed and halved or quartered to make 3/4 inch pieces

 - 1 tablespoon (15 mL) dry white wine

 - handful (about 20) thin green beans, trimmed

 - 2 tablespoons (30 mL) white wine or rice vinegar

 - 1 tablespoon (15 mL) water

 - 1/2 shallot, minced (about 1 tablespoon/15 mL)